 Renato joined the Department or Aerospace Engineering and Engineering Mechanics in January 2017.
 Prior to joining UT, Renato worked for almost a decade in the private and government sectors.

 From 2013 to 2017 Renato was an engineer at the NASA Johnson Space Center (JSC).
 During this time he served as one of the lead designers of the absolute navigation filter for Orion EFT1, which successfully flew in December 2014.
 He was responsible for the design, coding, and testing of two navigation Computer Software Units (CSUs).
 During the EFT1 flight, he monitored the navigation telemetry from the engineering support room in Denver.
-Prior to departing from NASA, Renato delivered the design and code of three CSUs for Orion’s next flight Exploration Mission 1.
+Prior to departing from NASA, Renato delivered the design and code of three CSUs for Orion’s next flight: Exploration Mission 1.

 Renato is a Fellow of the American Astronautical Society (AAS) and an Associate Fellow of the American Institute of Aeronautics and Astronautics.
-He is the chair of the AAS Space-Flight Mechanics Technical Committee which organizes two astrodynamics technical conferences every year.
+He is a former chair of the AAS Space-Flight Mechanics Technical Committee which organizes two astrodynamics technical conferences every year.
 Renato and the Orion GN&C group received the prestigious NASA Software of the year award in 2015.
 He is also the recipient of a NASA Technical Excellence Award for outstanding achievement in Orion navigation design, two NASA On the Spot awards, and several Team and Group Achievements Awards.